The Geodesic Diameter of Polygonal Domains: Abstract

 \section{Abstract}

 This paper studies the geodesic diameter of polygonal domains having $h$ holes and $n$ corners.
-For simple polygons (i.e., $h=0$), it is known that the geodesic diameter is determined by a pair of corners of a given polygon and can be computed in linear time.
+For simple polygons (i.e., $h=0$), the geodesic diameter is determined by a pair of corners of a given polygon and can be computed in linear time, as known by Hershberger and Suri.
 For general polygonal domains with $h \geq 1$, however, no algorithm for computing the geodesic diameter was known prior to this paper.
-In this paper, we present first algorithms that compute the geodesic diameter of a given polygonal domain in worst-case time $O(n^{7.73})$ or $O(n^7 (\log n + h))$.
-The algorithms are based on our new geometric observations, part of which states as follows: the geodesic diameter of a polygonal domain can be determined by two points in its interior, and in that case there are at least five shortest paths between the two points.
+In this paper, we present the first algorithms that compute the geodesic diameter of a given polygonal domain in worst-case time $O(n^{7.73})$ or $O(n^7 (\log n + h))$.
+The main difficulty unlike the simple polygon case relies on the following observation revealed in this paper: two interior points can determine the geodesic diameter and in that case there exist at least five distinct shortest paths between the two.